dku-boanlab/sfc/README.md

 - VM installation
 Use Ubuntu 16.04 (~/images/ubuntu-16.04.2-server-amd64.iso)
 Select 'NAT' network for the first (default) interface
-Check 'customize configuration before installation' and add two more interfaces (Network source: ovsbr0)
+Check 'customize configuration before installation' and add two more interfaces (network source: ovsbr0)
-During Ubuntu installation, set the static IP address for the first interface (ens3) (DO NOT USE DHCP)
+During Ubuntu installation, set the static IP address for the first interface (DO NOT USE DHCP)
 Check 'OpenSSH server' when selecting software to install

 - VNF IP addresses defined in the default configuration file